mjwhodur/7ninjas-test-task-1/README.md

 # 7ninjas-test-task
-Zadanie testowe dla firmy 7ninjas
+PL: Zadanie testowe dla firmy 7ninjas

-## Treść zadania
+EN: Test task for 7ninjas Company, based in Rzeszow, Poland

+For more information regarding API of the task feel free to checkout [documentation root](docs/index.md).